rpi-mercerxlab/BeyondGPA/docs/API-Specs/V1/Student-Projects.md

   - Body will be populated with relevant info.
 - 401: The session token is missing or invalid.
   - Body will be undefined
-- 403: The user is not a contributor on the requested project
+- 403: The user is not a contributor on the requested project or does not have the editor role
   - Body will be undefined
 - 404: The project does not exist
   - Body will be undefined
+- 429: Rate Limit Exceeded.
 - 500: Internal Server Error
   - Body will be undefined

 ### Update Link `PUT` `/api/v1/project/[project_id]/link/[link_id]`

 Updates the link url and cover text, returning the new values.
-All project contributors of the specified project should be able to call this endpoint.
+All project contributors with the editor role of the specified project should be able to call this endpoint.

 #### Request